Data Release Policies¶

 Can I Make My Study Partially Available?¶

 Whether you wish to make only parts of your submission available, or wish to make your submission available only to select users, this is unfortunately not a service we provide.
 Our policy is that submissions should be available in whole, to all users.
-If you need evidence of your submission for reviewers, forward them the email confirming your successful submission.
 If there are parts of your study which for some reason you no longer wish to release, please contact our helpdesk.

 If you have registered objects in the database which you wish to have removed, we can cancel them if they are not yet public.
 Contact our helpdesk with an explanation of the issue and we will handle the cancellation for you.
 Please be very clear about which accessions should be removed, especially if you only want to have a few objects removed from the study.